 - 1 lb Shrimp shells removed, cleaned

 - 1/3 lb feta crumbled

 - Cook onion in a large oven-safe pan over medium heat in olive oil for 8 minutes.
 Add the garlic and cook for 1 more minute.

-- Add the tomatoes, half of the parsley, and oregano to the pan.
+- Add the tomatoes, half of the parsley, and all of the oregano to the pan.
 Stir to combine and cook for 5 more minutes until mixture is slightly reduced.

 - Add the feta and shrimp to the pan.

 - Bake for 9 minutes.
 Turn the oven on to Broil ( high ), and broil for 2 minutes.
-Serve hot!
+Sprinkle the remaining parsley on top and serve hot!